UoMCS/Perentie/doc/developer_guide.rst

 columns.
 The interface required of a MemoryTable is described by the MemoryTable base class.

-To deal with the special-case of variable-length instruction-set compilers, data is requested from MemoryTables in terms of the number of rows required to fill the screen rather than a given range of memory.
+To deal with the special-case of variable-length instruand, if that succeeds, ction-set compilers, data is requested from MemoryTables in terms of the number of rows required to fill the screen rather than a given range of memory.
 This allows each row to have different lengths when variable length instructions are used.